-L&S Policy Guidance: Team Teaching in L&S
+L&S Policy Guidance: Team Teaching or co-teaching in L&S

 - The benefits of team teaching should be “baked in.”
 That is, the syllabus should reflect how this instructional design enriches student learning in the course.